Reviews

 How much does Rapid Finance cost?

-There is very little information regarding the specific rates and fees you’ll pay available on Rapid Finance’s website.
-Every customer is reviewed individually.
+Very little information regarding specific rates and fees is available on Rapid Finance’s website.
+Each customer undergoes individual review.

-Rapid Finance charges an interest rate and may also charge a fee on its loan types.
+Rapid Finance charges interest rates and may also charge fees on its loan types.

-You will want to check the rates and terms of the loan products you’re assessing to understand what you’ll pay.
+You’ll want to review the rates and terms of loan products you’re considering to understand your costs.

-You won’t pay an origination or documentation fee on any of its loan types.
-The interest rate you’ll receive will depend on your credit score.
+You won’t pay origination or documentation fees on any loan types.
+The interest rate you receive depends on your credit score.

 How to Qualify for a Rapid Finance loan

-Several factors are taken into account when a business submits a small business loan application.
+Several factors are considered when businesses submit loan applications.
 Each lender in Rapid Finance’s network has its own underwriting criteria.

-Generally speaking, each direct lender is looking at the business owner’s credit profile and other data that demonstrate the ability to repay the loan.
+Generally, each direct lender examines the business owner’s credit profile and other data demonstrating loan repayment ability.

 rapid finance loan qualification

-Ideally, you should have at least a 670 credit score to receive more favorable loan terms like a lower interest rate.
+Ideally, you should have at least a 670 credit score to receive more favorable loan terms and lower interest rates.

-Rapid Finance doesn’t disclose any information about the minimum time-in-business to be approved either.
-The majority of business lenders require that your business is in existence for one to two years.
+Rapid Finance doesn’t disclose minimum time-in-business requirements either.
+Most business lenders require businesses to operate for one to two years.

-There are some lenders that will accept applications from small businesses that have been operating for at least six months.
+Some lenders accept applications from businesses operating for at least six months.

-You must have at least three months of bank statements to apply on Rapid Finance.
-Keep that in mind when applying for a loan through them.
+You must have at least three months of bank statements to apply through Rapid Finance.

-The minimum annual revenue requirement that most business lenders require is between $50,000-$250,000.
-Rapid Finance doesn’t disclose this information, so you should use this as a guide.
+Most business lenders require minimum annual revenue between $50,000-$250,000.
+Since Rapid Finance doesn’t disclose this information, use this as a general guideline.

 Who is Rapid Finance best for?

-Rapid Finance works best for small business owners who need fast funding.
-In some cases, you can receive funding as soon as a few hours after being approved for a small business loan.
+Rapid Finance works best for small business owners requiring fast funding.
+In some cases, you can receive funding within hours of approval.

-If you’re looking for the lowest rates, Rapid Finance might not be the best choice.
-Its key benefit is fast funding, which generally means you’ll pay higher rates and fees.
+If you’re seeking the lowest rates, Rapid Finance might not be ideal.
+Their key benefit is fast funding, which generally means higher rates and fees.

-The company doesn’t make it very easy for you to shop for rates and other details very easily easier.
-You’ll have to talk to one of their representatives to review all your options, so that can be time-consuming.
+The company doesn’t make it easy to shop for rates and compare details.
+You’ll need to speak with representatives to review options, which can be time-consuming.

 Rapid Finance Pros and Cons